PowerDMARC

 As per our latest DMARC statistics, a significant number of domains are still vulnerable to phishing attacks due to a lack of DMARC implementation.

 To start the setup process for DMARC, a proper DNS changes and include DNS TXT records for the protocols.
 However, manual implementation of the DMARC protocol can be quite complex for non-technical users.
 It may even get quite costly if you hire an external fractional CISO to manage it for your business.
-PowerDMARC’s DMARC analyzer is therefore an easy alternative.
-With our DMARC analyzer, we automate your DMARC policy setup, saving you both time and money.
+That’s why using a solution like PowerDMARC’s DMARC analyzer makes sense: it automates setup, streamlines your configuration, and saves both time and money.
+Let us guide you through the setup and help protect your brand today.

 Reporting options for DMARC include: